 - Water only when the soil is dry to touch, making sure not to waterlog the plant.

-- Repot only when the roots of the plant begin to show at the top of the pot.
+- Repot only when the plant roots begin to show at the top of the pot.

-This is a specific variety of dracaena species that can grow up to 3m (10 ft) tall if not pruned.
-That said, it makes a gorgeous floor plant to help disguise filing cabinets or other less-desirable classroom feature!
+This is a specific variety of dracaena species that can grow up to 3 metres tall if not pruned, so beware that this classroom plant does require a bit of maintenance.
+That said, it makes a pretty floor plant to help disguise filing cabinets, ugly floor-to-ceiling pipes or other less desirable classroom features!